Stanford Legacy Acceptance Rate

 Does Stanford consider legacies?
 A strong connection to the institution’s past is highly valued at Stanford University, as it is at the majority of other educational institutions.
 Stanford legacy acceptance rate, just like in other universities, is around three times higher than the total acceptance rate and falls somewhere in the middle to high teens.

 This means that neither of their parents has earned a bachelor’s degree.
-Around 18.5% of the students who enrolled at Stanford in the fall of 2018 as part of the undergraduate Class of 2023 were considered to be first-generation students.
+Around 21% of the students who got admitted to the Class of 2026 were considered to be first-generation students.

 What Counts As A Legacy At Stanford?